2006 Campeón de Campeones

-The 2006 Campeón de Campeones was the 42nd edition of the Campeón de Campeones, an annual football super cup match, and the 41st held in the professional era of Mexican football.
+The 2006 Campeón de Campeones was the 42nd edition of the Campeón de Campeones, an annual football super cup match.
+(Note: The edition number was calculated based on figures provided by Goal.com, with the first Campeón de Campeones having been held in 1941–42.)
 The match-up featured Toluca, the winners of the Apertura 2005 and Pachuca, the winners of the Clausura 2006.
 It was staged over two legs.
 The first-leg was played on 23 July 2006 at Estadio Nemesio Díez, Toluca and the second-leg on 30 July 2006 at Estadio Hidalgo, Pachuca.

 Tolcua won the series 2–0 on aggregate, claiming their fourth Campeón de Campeones title.